CSCfi/csc-user-guide/docs/apps/ames-stereo.md

 stereo -help
 ```

-Running `parallel_stereo` can be very computationally expensive, so it should be run via batch jobs system.
+Running `parallel_stereo` can be very computationally expensive, so it should be run via batch job system.
 The software developers recommend reserving full nodes for Ames Stereo Pipeline.